KevinOleniczak/Windfarm-software/README.md

 * Kinesis Stream: WindfarmTurbineStream (2 shards)
 * Lambda Function: WindfarmTurbineStreamProcessor (event is Kinesis stream)

+### Node-Red setup
+Node-Red can run anywhere on the local network, including the same host that runs Greengrass.
+* Start (Install if missing) Node-Red
+* Activate Node Package: iont-node-red-contrib-aws-iot-hub
+* Activate Node Package: node-red-dashboard
+* Import Dashboard using file in repo: dashboard_flow.json
+* Add new AWS IoT thing called: Windfarm1NodeRed (transfer the certificate, private key and Greengrass group ca to the Greengrass host)
+* Configure the AWS Connection nodes to use your certificates and CA
+* Add the IoT thing Windfarm1NodeRed to your Greengrass group and add subscriptions for it to receive local shadow updates from the turbines, weather data and also turbine published measurement data.

 ### Alexa for Business (A4B) in us-east-1
 * IAM Policy: WindfarmAlexaSkillPolicy